brandstrat-sas/omldeploytool/systemd/README.md

 # Observability :mag_right: <a name="observability"></a>

-Inside each subscriber linux instance the deployer put some containers in order to apply the stack observability.
-In order to not only be able to to observe metrics at the operating system level but also to obtain specific metrics of components such as redis, postgres or asterisk, as well as to get the logs of the operating system and the also to get the logs of the operating system and the components and send them to the observability stack.
+Inside each subscriber linux instance the deployer put some containers in order to not only be able to to observe metrics at the operating system level but also to obtain specific metrics of components such as redis, postgres or asterisk, as well as to get the logs of the operating system and the also to get the logs of the operating system and the components and send them to the observability stack.